jcansdale/TestDriven.Net-Issues/README.md

 I've added some example .NET Core and multi-framework projects to this repo: https://github.com/jcansdale/TestDriven.Net-Issues/tree/master/ExampleProjects/xproj

-#### You can read the release notes here: http://testdriven.net/downloads/releasenotes.html

 I'm experimenting using this repository for public issue tracking.
 The rest of TestDriven.Net is managed inside a private repository, but unfortunately there isn't the option to make those issues public.
 I'm tracking a few issues here instead.

 Feel free to add [issues](https://twitter.com/jcansdale), feature [suggestions](https://twitter.com/jcansdale) or tweet me!